Stevealila/Trade/README.md

 5. Insert your login credentials in `.env`, shown in the `.env.example` file.
 6. Run the your preferred notebook.

----

-**NOTE: RISK WARNING** Forex trading involves significant risk of loss and is not suitable for all investors.
-This project is for educational and research purposes only.
-Do not trade with money you cannot afford to lose.
----

 ## Contribution

 Feel free to contribute by opening issues or creating pull requests.
 Your feedback and improvements are highly welcomed!

 ## License

 This project is licensed under the [MIT License](LICENSE).

+***NOTE**: This project is for educational and research purposes only.
+Forex trading involves significant risk of loss and is not suitable for all investors.
+Do not trade with money you cannot afford to lose.*